-Key audit matter A. Impairment assessment of Intangible assets including Goodwill As detailed in note 7 and 8 of the consolidated financial

-As detailed in note 7 and 8 of the consolidated financial statements, the Group has intangible assets, including Goodwill of ₹ 223,796 lacs (net of provision for impairment of ₹ 403,847 lacs), Trademark/Brand of ₹ 82,825 lacs (net of provision for impairment of ₹ 20,084 lacs) and Customer and distributor relationship of ₹ 82,015 lacs, arising out of business combinations.
+Key audit matter How our audit addressed the key audit matter Α. Impairment assessment of Intangible assets including Goodwill Our audit procedures and those of the component auditors to address this key audit matter included, but were not limited to As detailed in note 7 and 8 of the consolidated financial statements, the Group has intangible assets, including Goodwill of ₹ 223,796 lacs (net of provision for impairment of ₹ 403,847 lacs), Trademark/Brand of ₹ 82,825 lacs (net of provision for impairment of ₹ 20,084 lacs) and Customer and distributor relationship of ₹ 82,015 lacs, arising out of business combinations. through detailed discussions with respect to its impairment assessment process, assumptions used and estimates made by management and tested the